philschrad/philschrad.github.io/pages/MATH1011_lectures.md

 * [6.6 Centre of mass](https://youtu.be/dWrL5KnI1AU) continued [here](https://youtu.be/2yZJGx9lHf8)

 #### <a name="7"> 7 Change of coordinates in double and triple integrals </a>
-*The following are lecture captures from 2017 Semester 2 (lectures by Dr Miccal Matthews).*
+*The following are lecture captures and notes from 2017 Semester 2 (by Dr Miccal Matthews).*

 [notes and examples](1011_7.pdf)